Arghun-dev/React-Stimulsoft/README.md

 **First you have to notice that you should copy and paste the `.txt` file to the same folder with your component.
 This is really `important`**

+**VERRRYYY IMPORTANT POINT: When you created the mrt file, firt convert it to .txt file.
+Then to use it you have to remember that you have to copy this `.txt` file to both `public folder` and `src folder` to be able to use it.
+VEEERYYYYY `IMPORTANT`**

 1. Create a folder called `stimulsoft` in public folder and copy the script tags and stylesheet links to it.

 2. in head section of index.html: Add the stylesheet Link tag